d3fin3d/staff/guidelines.md

   If a post contains profanity, acronyms included, the word(s) should be edited out.
 If the profanity coincides with any flaming or other rule breaking, please remove the post and infract as normal.

+* __Spambots vs. legitimate members__

+  It's important to differentiate between spambots and legitimate members.
+Typically, spambots post streaming/pirated content adverts with generic text and keywords.
+Similarly, there are spambots which exist solely to copy/paste content submitted by other people.
+Both of these examples should be reported to #forum.
+However, members that spam giftcode, MSpoints, referral and affiliate links are usually real people fooled into believing they are able to acquire Minecraft for free this way.
+Please infract such users as normal.

 * __Detecting malware__